harry-yangmath/UCDavis_int_bee/README.md

-# UCDavis_int_bee
+# UC Davis Integration Bee 2024
-A PDF of the 2024 UC Davis Integration Bee
+A PDF of the 2024 UC Davis Integration Bee with solutions